Orienting undirected phylogenetic networks: Introduction

-In the second part of the paper, we study which undirected binary phylogenetic networks can be oriented to become a directed phylogenetic network of a certain class (with no information about the location of the root or the reticulation vertices), see again Figure~\ref{fig:notorientable} for an example.
-We give an algorithm that is fixed-parameter tractable (FPT) with the \emph{level} of the network as the parameter, where the level of a network is the maximum number of reticulation vertices in any biconnected component.
-The algorithm can be applied to a wide range of classes of networks, including the popular classes of ``tree-child'', ``tree-based'', ``reticulation visible'' and ``stack-free'' networks, but also to the recently introduced classes of ``valid'' networks~\cite{murakami2018reconstructing} and ``orchard'' networks~\cite{erdos2019orchards,janssen2018cpn} (see Section~\ref{sec:classesintro} for definitions).
-We note that an \leooo{undirected} network that has a tree-based orientation is not necessarily tree-based, as defined in~\cite{Francis2018} (see Fig. 6 of that paper for an example).
-Nevertheless, we show that our algorithm can also be used to decide whether an \leooo{undirected} network is tree-based, \leoo{and that this problem is NP-hard}.
-Finally, our algorithm can also be applied to decide whether some partly-directed phylogenetic network has an orientation as a \leooo{directed} network.
+In the second part of the paper, we study the following question.
+Given an undirected binary phylogenetic network $N$, can $N$ be oriented to become a directed binary phylogenetic network of a given class (with no information about the location of the root or the reticulation vertices).
+Again see Figure~\ref{fig:notorientable} for an example.
+We give an algorithm for this task that is fixed-parameter tractable (FPT), where the \emph{level} of $N$ is the parameter (see Algorithm~\ref{alg:C_orientation}).
+The level of $N$ is a measure of its tree-likeness.
+(A formal definition is given in the next section.)
+The algorithm can be applied to a wide range of classes of directed binary phylogenetic networks, including the well-studied classes of tree-child, tree-based, reticulation-visible, and stack-free networks, as well as the recently-introduced classes of valid networks~\cite{murakami2018reconstructing} and orchard networks~\cite{erdos2019orchards,janssen2018cpn} (see Section~\ref{sec:classesintro} for definitions). \shortened{We include the proof for the class tree-child as an example (see Section~\ref{sec:Classes}) since this is one of the most well-studied classes of phylogenetic networks.
+The proofs for the other classes, following a similar approach, can be found in Appendix~\ref{app}.} \latest{To obtain this algorithm, we first describe an FPT algorithm where the number of reticulation vertices is the parameter (see Algorithm~\ref{alg:binary_blob_orientation_TC_SF}).
+The final FPT algorithm (Algorithm~\ref{alg:C_orientation}, which relies on Algorithm~\ref{alg:binary_blob_orientation_TC_SF}) may scale better because it has the level as the parameter, which is always smaller or equal to the reticulation number.} All of the algorithms in the paper have been implemented and are publicly available~\cite{implementation}.